Slowburn-Movies/slowburn-movies.github.io/_posts/2026-09-19-resident-evil.md

 image_caption: "Austin Abrams in Resident Evil."
 ---

 Zach Cregger is intimately familiar with the video game experience.
 He knows about receiving (and immediately disregarding) instructions from NPCs.
 He knows about starting an optional side-quest and "nope"-ing out when you realize it's not worth it.
-And he, most importantly, knows that snow levels are the best.
+And he, most importantly, knows that snow levels are always the best.

 <cite>Resident Evil</cite> is a reboot of the franchise that asks nothing of its audience other than "be ready to have fun".
 The story also serves as a prequel to the universe that tees up future films for a home run.
 For that reason, it did earn the prestigious, eponymous title.
 Everyone that had a great time watching this will no doubt see any future installment that follows and builds upon this (simple) foundation.